 - Increase your altitude by 300-500 meters per day only.

-- Stay properly hydrated and drinks enough water.
+- Stay properly hydrated and drink enough water.

 - Urine output should be copious and clear to pale yellow.

-- If someone is sick in group, shouldn’t be left behind.
+- If someone is sick in a group, they shouldn’t be left behind.

 - He/she needs help and care.